David Peralta Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals' 4.48 team ERA ranks 20th across all MLB pitching staffs.
+- The Nationals have a 4.40 team ERA that ranks 19th across all league pitching staffs.

-- In his most recent time out on Wednesday against the San Diego Padres, the righty went 5 2/3 innings, giving up three earned runs while surrendering three hits.
+- His last time out came on Thursday against the San Diego Padres, when the righty threw four innings, surrendering two earned runs while allowing two hits.

-- The 31-year-old has put up an ERA of 4.32, with 6.7 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .254 against him.
+- In five games this season, the 26-year-old has an ERA of 5.32, with 7.8 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.